 “Ryan Joseph Wilson – who goes on to adopt his mother’s maiden name and become a Manchester United legend – is born at St David’s Hospital in Cardiff to Danny Wilson, a rugby union player with the city’s club, and Lynne Giggs.
 When Ryan is six his family moves to Swinton, a town within the city of Salford, where his father switches rugby codes to the league (going on to become a Wales international).
 Ryan plays football for local side Dean’s FC.
 He joins Manchester City’s school of excellence after being recommended to the club by their scout Dennis Schofield, who coaches him at Deans.” – Manchester United On This Day (Donavon, 2012).

-This book is a great book if you’re not a huge reader.
+As I stated previously, the book is a great book if you’re not a huge reader.
 All throughout the book is separate paragraphed information so whatever you are using this book for it will not take loads of your time to get through.
-You’ll find instant history facts and figures, you’re not going to find a storytelling book but you will find subjects to write a story about.
+You’ll find instant history facts and figures, you’re not going to find huge amounts of text like you would in a storybook.

 Providing useful information on every day of the year, this book will surely have you more clued up about the history of Manchester United.
 I love to see visuals in books and the fact this book doesn’t have any visuals apart from when introducing a new chapter is disappointing.
-Pictures to go with the short paragraphs would have been much more effective.
+Pictures to go with the short paragraphs would have been much more effective and entertaining.

-Me Personally, I bought this book because I wanted subject ideas to write about and this book has provided my loads of idea’s but what this book has done is loaded my memory with a lot of useful and random things about Manchester United so that when I am getting called a glory supporter or anything along the lines I do quickly shut them up with the amount of history I know about my club.
+Personally, I bought this book because I wanted subject ideas to write about and this book has provided me loads of ideas but what this book has done is loaded my memory with a lot of useful and random things about Manchester United.
+Even to the point that when I am getting called a glory supporter or anything along the lines I do quickly shut them up with the amount of history I know about my club.